 To my fellow Alumni!
 Please join us.
-We are planning on celebrating 50 years of Richard M. Nixon Institute in Monrovia Liberia. which will culminate in a big end of the year reunion party in December 2020.
+We are planning on celebrating 51 years of Richard M. Nixon Institute in Monrovia Liberia. which will culminate in a big reunion party in July 2021.
 We need you all to reach out to other alumni if you are in contact with past classmates or can help with a search.

 We want to know what you remember about your days at Richard M. Nixon Institute Monrovia, Liberia, how it impacted your life, and what you are currently doing.
 If you have anything to brag about, we want to know so we can brag about you!

 Most of all, we want you to celebrate with us and unlock wonderful memories from your days at Richard M. Nixon Institute.
 Please friend us on Facebook and post your name and comments to complete the alumni survey on this page.
 We will keep you informed about the reunion events once the dates are solidified and confirmed.

 Member of classes of 71 to 75